stadium-software/button-bar/README.md

 Use a Button Bar to combine the triggers for a number of related features into one interface element.

 https://github.com/stadium-software/button-bar/assets/2085324/8a040878-f1ec-44d1-99c6-1a03d9f9ad25

 ## Version
 1.0 - initial

 ## Dependency
-To show icons in buttons, the [Icons Module](https://github.com/stadium-software/icons) must be implemented
+To display icons in buttons, the [Icons Module](https://github.com/stadium-software/icons) must be implemented in the application

 # Setup